|Country of Origin||Norway|

 History And Origin

 Lundehund were developed in 1500 on the island of the northern and western coats of Norway.
-These breed were bred to hunt puffin birds.
+These breeds were bred to hunt puffin birds.
 In the 19th century hunting puffin birds became illegal when the birds were named as protected species.
 After that, the Norwegian Lundehund started declining in number.

 Around the World War II, Norwegian Lundehund were almost extinct, therefore the breeders revived the breed.
 The American Kennel Club recognized the breed in 2011, and remains small in number.